Positivity of the cotangent sheaf of singular Calabi-Yau varieties

-\paragraph{Examples for Proposition \ref{areCY}.} General wellformed quasismooth hypersurfaces with trivial canonical class in 4-dimensional weighted projective spaces are classified in \cite{KreuzerSkarke}.
+General wellformed quasismooth hypersurfaces with trivial canonical class in 4-dimensional weighted projective spaces are classified in \cite{KreuzerSkarke}.
 There is an explicit exhaustive list of the 7555 of them.
 In this list, 7238 elements are not smooth in codimension 2, and 2409 elements that are not smooth in codimension 2 also contain no edge of their ambient weighted projective space.
-These elements fulfill the hypotheses for Proposition \ref{areCY}, just as Examples \ref{ex120} and \ref{ex1734} did: so they are singular Calabi-Yau threefolds to which Theorem \ref{CYNotPseff} applies.
+These elements fulfill the hypotheses for Proposition \ref{areCY}, just as Example \ref{ex1734} did: so they are singular Calabi-Yau threefolds to which Theorem \ref{CYNotPseff} applies.

 The exhaustive enumerations of elements of the \cite{KreuzerSkarke} classification satisfying additional properties were done by running a simple computer program on the database \cite{data}.